redpanda-data/connect/docs/processors/README.md

   parts: []
 ```

-Compresses parts of a message according to the selected algorithm.
-Supported
+Compresses messages according to the selected algorithm.
+Supported compression
-compression types are: gzip, zlib, flate.
+algorithms are: gzip, zlib, flate.

 The 'level' field might not apply to all algorithms.